Tom Brady makes fitting joke on 21st anniversary of Patriots drafting him

 - Oops!Something went wrong.Please try again later.

-Brady makes witty joke on 21st anniversary of Patriots drafting him originally appeared on NBC Sports Boston
+Brady makes joke on 21st anniversary of Patriots drafting him originally appeared on NBC Sports Bayarea

 April 16 is a special day in the life of Tom Brady.